AnggaR96s/Reforestation/README.md

-## What cheese can never be yours?
-Nacho cheese.
+## What do you call a beehive without the b's?
+An eehive.